 Sole offers the following home warranty on their F80:

-That is literally one of the best warranties you’ll find on a treadmill in this price range.
+That is one of the better warranties you’ll find on a treadmill in this price range.

-You obviously can’t beat a lifetime guarantee for the frame, motor, and deck, but 5 years on parts is really generous too.
+You obviously can’t beat a lifetime guarantee for the frame and motor, but 3 years on parts is really generous too.

 NordicTrack on the other hand, offers the following home warranty on their Commercial 1750: